pxp888/partyshot-fastapi/README.md

 - **📁 Collaborative Albums**: Create albums with granular permissions:
   - **Open**: Allow anyone to contribute photos to your event.
   - **Profile**: Showcase your best work on your profile.
-- **☁️ Direct S3 Uploads**: Files bypass the server and go straight to AWS S3 via presigned URLs, ensuring maximum performance and minimal server load.
+- **☁️ Direct R2 Uploads**: Files bypass the server and go straight to Cloudflare R2 via presigned URLs, ensuring maximum performance and minimal server load.
 - **⚡ Real-time Updates**: Instant UI refreshes across all devices using Redis Pub/Sub and WebSockets.
 - **🖼️ Smart Metadata**: Automatic tracking of photo sizes and dimensions via background workers.
 - **🔍 Global Search**: Quickly find albums and users with built-in search functionality.